 Your first step should always be to reach out and ask for support.
 At the very least, let someone you trust know where you’re at and what you’re dealing with.
-If you’re currently working with a counselor or therapist, you should reach out to them (or even your primary care doctor) as well.
-If not, it might be worth looking into therapy resources in your area or online.
+If you’re currently working with a counsellor or therapist, you should reach out to them as well.
+If not, it might be worth looking into therapy resources online.

 This will help provide you with an outside perspective on your current situation and open up the conversation for new tools or methods to try out.
 It can also be helpful to just hear that you’re not alone.